 Why not make coconut the focus of your smoothie?
 Combine one cup of coconut milk or coconut water with a half of an avocado, a half cup of blueberries, fresh or frozen, a third of a cup of coconut meat (or flakes or shreds), one tablespoon of coconut oil, one tablespoon of honey and a half teaspoon of cinnamon in a blender for a creamy and delicious smoothie.
 Consider adding cacao powder to make it a chocolaty treat.

 Where to Buy Coconut Oil

 Your local health food store will certainly carry coconut oil as well as other coconut products.
-I really like coconut shreds or flakes – actual coconut meat is hard to use regularly.
-If you want to purchase coconut oil online, I recommend Mountain Rose Herbs (Coconut Oil Unrefined – also Virgin) and Tropical Traditions (Gold Label Virgin Coconut Oil).
-If you order from Tropical Traditions by clicking on that link and have never ordered from Tropical Traditions in the past, you will receive a free book on Virgin Coconut Oil, and I will receive a discount coupon for referring you.
-I believe in full disclosure.
+We really like coconut shreds or flakes – actual coconut meat is hard to use regularly.
+If you want to purchase coconut oil online, we recommend Nutiva Organic, Unrefined, Virgin Coconut Oil, and Omega Nutrition Certified Organic Coconut Oil.